Ventricular septal defect (vsd): Compare Costs for a treatment abroad

 If a patient has a little heart hole, there are usually no signs or symptoms of hypertension and complete failure of the heart.
 In that case it is possible to refrain from ventricular septal defect surgery.

-- Patients need to undergo ventricular septal defect surgery if they experience fatigue, pneumonia, heart failure and if the parameter of the hole exceeds 1 cm.
+- Patients need to undergo surgery if they experience fatigue, pneumonia, heart failure and if the parameter of the hole exceeds 1 cm.
 Operative intervention aims to reduce size of the hole.
 Operation is performed using a machine which is called heart-lung device.
 It can make a closure of the hole.
 Such type of surgery can be performed if an infant is older than 3 years, because this type of surgical incision can be dangerous.
 Open radical surgery is carried out in two main stages.
 First a surgeon places a special cuff on the artery, which increases overall resistance of the release of the right ventricle.
 After that a surgeon reduces size and parameter of the hole.

 - Catheter procedure also reduces the size of the hole, but it is overall less invasive than open heart surgery.